 Then, let the flower go.
 When it springs back into place, the movement and vibration will cause the male part to release its pollen.

-If you are a piano player or musician, you might like this method – and you are more likely to have a tuning fork lying around.
+If you are a piano player or musician, you might like this method, and you are more likely to have a tuning fork lying around.
 Just tap the fork on a piece of metal or wood to get it vibrating.

-Then, use it just like you would use the electric toothbrush.
+Then, use it like you would use the electric toothbrush.
 Touch the fork to the back of each flower while it is vibrating to release the pollen.

 This method will be difficult to use if the tomato plants are tied to stakes.
 It will also cause the stems or branches to break if you are too aggressive with the movement.

-Commonly used in commercial greenhouses, these sprays artificially cause the fruit to start – without actually releasing any pollen.
+Commonly used in commercial greenhouses, these sprays artificially cause the flower to start producing fruit – without actually releasing any pollen.
 Thus, tomato blossom set spray bypasses the entire pollination process.

-This is probably not a method you want to use if you are an organic gardener.
+Also, tomato blossom set spray is probably not a method you want to use if you are an organic gardener.